jolynch/website/content/drafts/use_fast_data_algorithms.md

   time.
 These days it is almost always outperformed by other choices.

-### Best Choice - I care about ratio
+### Better Choice - I care about ratio

-Use [`zstd`](https://facebook.github.io/zstd/).
-To trade off more compression time CPU for better ratio increase the compression level or increase the block size.
-I find that in most database workloads the default level (`3`) or even level `1` is a good choice for write heavy datasets (getting close to `lz4`) and level `10` is good for read heavy datasets (surpassing `gzip` in every dimension).
+Try [`zstd`](https://facebook.github.io/zstd/).
+To spend more compression CPU time for better compression ratio increase the compression level or increase the block size.
+I find that in most database workloads the default level (`3`) or even level `1` is a good choice for write heavy datasets (getting closer to `lz4`) and level `10` is good for read heavy datasets (surpassing `gzip` in every dimension).
 Note that `zstd` strictly dominates `gzip` as it is faster and gets better ratio.